phansen-nd/interview-ios/README.md

 <img src="https://hallow.app/interview/ui_template.png" width="250">

-### Instructions
-Please fork the repository, commit your finished project and then send a URL of your code for inspection to chris@hallow.app.

 ### Requirements
 * The data must be dynamic and must come from the provided API endpoint: https://hallow.app/interview/data.json